hmcts/nfdiv-case-api/README.md

 Then create a PR in the cnp-flux-config repository.

+Note that that the cron will only run in the aat-00 cluster as we don't have a way to run the job once over multiple clusters.
+Let's hope that cluster doesn't go down.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details